LaGTeK/Server_Information_Panel/README.md

 If u put some comment, they will be displayed to players

 ## Old installation
+- `UseScriptLog` param has been added, u have to set it up manualy in ur json file
 -   `ServerName.txt` & `ServerConfigNew.cfg` are not used used anymore, these files should be deleted and remplaced with `ServerPanelConfig.json` automaticatly

 <!--# How to Change default MenuKey